nmoucht/AppleMerchOrder/README.md

 # AppleMerchOrder

+Repo for parsing excell spreadsheet of orders, and hopefully balance tracking as well.

 createDoc.py- parse website and create excell sheet of all products

 createJson.py- create price json for each item- TODO: merge createJson and getProductInfo